The end of the beginning

 It’s much easier to answer that question, in a vague and sort of abstract way, when you lack some of what you need in order to be held accountable for your answer.
 Life is so much easier when you can say “Well, as soon as I learn X, I’ll be able to Y”, or “As soon as I gain a strong reputation for A, then I’ll finally get to B.”

-It’s much harder when you actually have everything you need to succeed in the ‘raw materials’ sense of the word, but then realize that deeper things are holding you back: fear of failure, or even success… the pain and suffering that comes from unskillful living and a lack of adequate health and wellness… the ennui that comes along with realizing that hard things are actually hard and that you may in fact not be just five years out from “changing the world” in any meaningful sense of the world.
+It’s much harder when you actually have everything you need to succeed in the ‘raw materials’ sense of the word, but then realize that deeper things are holding you back: fear of failure, or even success… the pain and suffering that comes from unskillful living and a lack of adequate health and wellness… the ennui that comes along with realizing that hard things are actually hard and that you may in fact not be just five years out from “changing the world” in any meaningful sense of the word.

 Education and experience have a tendency to make the world appear larger upon deep reflection.
 And the larger the world gets, the more you realize how small you really are.
 Some find this humbling, although I’d guess that most people also find it terrifying.
 I know I do.